 Monument Valley is one of the most memorable mobile games I have ever played.
 The game helped show that mobile games have a place with many of the great console games.
 It was smart, beautiful, unique, and a blast to play.
 It felt like a mix between echochrome’s (PSP) gameplay and Journey’s (PS3) art style.

 With Monument Valley 2, I got really excited to play this.
 I expected more and new at the same time.
 That’s not entirely what we got.
 We just got new really.
 MV2 is an extremely short game and not very challenging.
-The MC Escher style puzzles were a breeze to get through, which is a shame, as the first game had a few head-scratchers.
+The MC Escher-style puzzles were a breeze to get through, which is a shame, as the first game had a few head-scratchers.
 Using various switches, you push, pull, spin, and align the various platforms through optical illusions to get the character to the door.
 At the end of each stage, the player can swipe their finger around to create a star that goes into the heavens, the meaning of this is unknown.

 In the first game, we understood it was a journey, but this time around all I know is the character is a mother who is seeing her child off for her adventure and they reunite, that’s it.
 I like subtle stories, but this one was too subtle.
-At least a few new elements are thrown in such as controlling two characters at once, it creates a tad bit more of a challenge.
+At least a few new elements are thrown in such as controlling two characters at once, which creates a tad bit more of a challenge.

 The game still looks amazing with gorgeous art direction, music, and heartwarming colors.
 It’s just a shame it’s in such a short package with no challenge.
 I still recommend playing this game, but I sure did want many more puzzles than the dozen we got.